 Mackay went on to say that there was one very rare tulip that was traded for not money, but for four fat oxen, eight fat swine, twelve fat sheep, two hogsheads of wine, four turns of beer, one thousand pounds of cheese, two tons of butter, a bed, a silver cup, a set of fine clothes, two lasts of wheat, and four lasts of rhye.
 This was all valued at around 1500-2000 guilders.
 In another instance, he stated a Semper Augustus bulb was traded for 12 acres of farm land.

-But not long after this, the tulip market crashed in spectacular fashion, as so often happens with bubbles.
+But not long after this, the tulip market crashed in spectacular fashion.
 There was nothing gradual about it.
 It began in the city of Haarlem at a routine bulb auction, when an investor did not show up and pay for his tulip bulb purchase.
-This started people worrying over the fact that there seemed to no longer be anyone who actually was buying the tulips to acquire the physical tulips, rather they were simply buying them to turn around and sell again.
+This started people worrying over the fact that there seemed to no longer be anyone who actually was buying the bulbs to acquire the physical tulips; rather, they were simply buying them to turn around and sell again.
 Without any apparent buyers, only sellers, within days widespread panic ensued among the tulip traders.
 Some of the more savvy investors tried to prop up the market, but the demand for tulips very quickly dried up, and the market soon evaporated.
 Tulips that had fetched a few thousand guilders just weeks before were now valued at only 1% of that.

 Surprisingly, the fallout from this doesn’t appear to have been very drastic.
 While some lost their fortunes, most simply paid small penalties on not honoring their tulip contracts and moved on with their lives.
-(Tulip futures speculators were not obligated to pay the full amount of their contract, simply a small percentage if they chose not to pay for their purchase, which seems to have contributed to the growth of the bubble.)
+(Tulip futures speculators were not obligated to pay the full amount of their contract, simply a small percentage if they chose not to pay for their purchase, which also seems to have contributed to the growth of the bubble.)
 This, combined with the fact that most of the trading took place on “Main Street”, rather than at the stock exchange and among nobility, and that in general no money or tulips changed hands during the height of the bubble, resulted in the overall economy not being affected much at all, contrary to what you may often read.